 Evandro is a molecular gerontologist and runs a research lab aimed at understanding the molecular mechanisms of human aging.
-His team uses the bench-top knowledge to guide the development of novel interventional strategies towards human aging, with a final goal to improve the quality of life in the elderly.
+His team uses bench-top knowledge to guide the development of novel interventional strategies towards human aging, with a final goal of improving the quality of life in the elderly.
 He is passionate about teaching and training junior scientists.

 Hobbies: Badminton; Soccer; Hiking; Cycling.

 Honorary Senior Professor Aasmund Sudbø, Ph.D.
 (UC Berkley) (2020.04-present)

 Sofie H. Lautrup, Ph.D.
 (Aarhus University), Postdoc Fellow (2018-present)